Plastic pollution: Plastic pollution as a cause of climate change

-In 2019 a new report "Plastic and Climate" was published.
-According to the report, in 2019, production and incineration of plastic will contribute greenhouse gases in the equivalent of 850 million tonnes of carbon dioxide (CO_{2}) to the atmosphere.
-In current trend, annual emissions from these sources will grow to 1.34 billion tonnes by 2030.
+According to the "Plastic and Climate" report, in 2019 production and incineration of plastic contributed greenhouse gases in the equivalent of 850 million tonnes of carbon dioxide (CO_{2}) to the atmosphere.
+In trend, annual emissions from these sources would grow to 1.34 billion tonnes by 2030.
 By 2050 plastic could emit 56 billion tonnes of greenhouse gas emissions, as much as 14 percent of the earth's remaining carbon budget.
-By 2100 it will emit 260 billion tonnes, more than half of the carbon budget.
 Those are emission from production, transportation, incineration, but there are also releases of methane and effects on phytoplankton.

+The emissions of methane from plastic decomposition and impact on phytoplankton, were still not known well when the report was released.
+According to one estimate, plastic floating in the ocean can emit annually 76 Mt methane equal to 2,129 Mt CO2e, based on the 100 years global warming potential of methane.
+But these numbers are very preliminary.
+From one side, it can be an overestimate as it is based on the emissions of LDPE in powder form, the most emission intensive type of plastic in this case and in tropical water where intense radiation increases decomposition.
+But from the other side it can be an underestimate, as it is not including the decomposition of plastic on land which is probably more emission intensive, the effects on phytoplankton which can be significant, the emissions from submerged plastic.
+Therefore, the authors prefer to not include them in the official estimate, but to write them in the full report, as a base for further discussion noting the high importance of the problem.